LorenzoNegri/Python-Labs/README.md

 ## Lorenzo Negri Programming

-Here you can view my programming laboratories and experiments coding in Data Science field with Python; starting from some basic operations and interesting coding [editor on GitHub](https://github.com/LorenzoNegri/Python-Labs/edit/master/README.md) to some advanced tricks and tips.
+Here you can view my programming laboratories and experiments coding in Data Science field with Python; starting from some [basic](https://lorenzonegri.github.io/Python-Labs/) operations and interesting coding to some advanced tricks and tips on [DataSscience Fundamentals](https://lorenzonegri.github.io/Python-Labs/) coding with python.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [basic](https://lorenzonegri.github.io/Python-Labs/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Shelve

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+It's a useful way to manage or create simple dictionaries/databases on the fly and to deal with massive dictionaries.
+It could be to slow for some real big data.
+A simple example of shelve use:

 ```python
 # shelve can be used with massive datasets